Environmental Medicine Series III

 Produce (Fruit & Vegetables)

-Whenever possible, opt for organic and locally grown fruits and vegetables to have the most vital and fresh foods.
+Whenever possible, opt for organic food (locally grown when possible) to have the most vital and fresh foods.
 If organic is not available or is too costly, you can still relatively safely consume the following non-organic foods (known as the ‘Clean 15’): asparagus, avocado, cabbage, cantaloupe, corn, eggplant, grapefruit, kiwi, mangoes, mushrooms, onions, pineapples, sweet peas, sweet potatoes and watermelon.
 If you can’t find the Dirty Dozen fruits and vegetables (apples, bell peppers, blueberries, celery, cucumbers, grapes, lettuce, nectarines, peaches, potatoes, spinach, strawberries, kale/greens and green beans) in organic, it is best to eat something else!
 To download a handy guide of the Clean 15 and Dirty Dozen Plus for your smartphone or to print, click here.
 Remember to wash all produce thoroughly (even if it is organic and even if it has a peel or rind that you will remove).

 Choose organic, free-range or pasture-raised meat/eggs whenever possible to minimize your intake of antibiotics, hormones, pesticides and poor quality fats (wild game and pasture-raised meat has a healthier fat profile than conventionally raised animals).